guillermomuntaner/Burritos/README.md

 // or
 @LateInit var text: String

-// Note: Accessing it before is is set will result in a fatal error:
+// Note: Accessing it before initializing will result in a fatal error:
 // print(text) // -> fatalError("Trying to access LateInit.value before setting it.")

 // Later in your code: